-Transglutaminase is technologically justified in the quantity and form proposed during the production of the nominated foods and is therefore appropriately categorised as a processing aid.
-There are relevant identity and purity specifications for the enzyme in the Code and the applicant provided evidence that their enzyme meets these specifications.
+The proposed use of transglutaminase is technologically justified in the quantity and form proposed during the production of the nominated foods.
+Transglutaminase performs its technological purpose during brewing and in the manufacture and/or processing of the nominated foods.
+The enzyme functions as a processing aid for the purposes of the Code where it is does not perform a technological purpose in the food for sale.
+There are relevant identity and purity specifications for the enzyme in the Code.